xuraylei/fresco_floodlight/README.md

 - Floodlight v1.2 (built-in)

 ----------------------------------
-##How to Install and Build?
+##How to Install?
 1. install essential software: `$ sudo apt-get install build-essential openjdk-7-jdk ant maven python-dev eclipse`
 2. fork FRESCO_Floodlight repo: `$ git clone https://github.com/xuraylei/fresco_floodlight.git`
-3. build the source code: `$cd fresco_floodlight`  and `[fresco_floodlight]$ant`

 ----------------------------------
 ##How to build your own network (security) services?
 By default, FRESCO_floodlight has several sample network service/application in folder `freso_apps`, you can enable your service by putting them in `freso_apps/enable/`
-For more information about how to write network service and existing FRESCO modoules, you can visit TBA.
+For more information about how to write network service and existing FRESCO modoules, you can visit http://success.cse.tamu.edu/fresco/.

 ----------------------------------
 ##How to Use?